Theta Nullvalues of Supersingular Abelian varieties: Introduction

-Furthermore Riemann theta nullvalues with half-integer characteristics define Siegel modular forms of weight $1/2$ and level $\Gamma(4,8)$.
+It is a fact that Riemann theta nullvalues with half-integer characteristics define Siegel modular forms of weight $1/2$ and level $\Gamma(4,8)$.
 The theta nullvalues of $(A, \mathcal{L}^4)$ are equal to these analytic Riemann theta nullvalues up to a linear transformation.
-In Chapter \ref{Chapfcgrschem} we discuss finite commutative group schemes, their representation theory, and Dieudonn\'e theory.
+In chapter \ref{Chapfcgrschem} we discuss finite commutative group schemes, their representation theory, and Dieudonn\'e theory.
 We use Dieudonn\'e theory to reduce all calculations with group schemes to truncated Witt group schemes.
 Their explicit Hopf algebra structure and the explicit description of endomorphisms will be a useful tool.
 In chapter \ref{ChapcdTheta} we introduce completely decomposed $\Theta_\eta$-divisors and their basic properties.
 Then we are ready to present the main method in chapter \ref{ChapMain}.
-In the last chapter we show some examples: We implemented an algorithm that computes the generic fiber of Moret-Bailly families.
+In the last chapter we give some examples: We implemented an algorithm that computes the generic fiber of Moret-Bailly families.
 The speed of the computation was satisfying but can be shown to be not optimal for this particular problem.
 On the other hand we implemented the method for $g=3$.
 We used the algorithm to compute equations for some genus $3$ curves with supersingular Jacobian.
 All the source code related to this paper is available at \url{https://github.com/Andreas-Pieper/SuperTheta.git}\\ \textbf{Acknowledgements:} This article is part of the author's PhD thesis under the supervision of Prof. Wewers.
 I thank him for his patience and his support.
-Furthermore I thank J. Sijsling for providing some source code for our implementation.
+Furthermore, I thank J. Sijsling for providing the source code \cite{PlaneCM} for our implementation.
+The author is indebted to the anonymous referee for numerous suggestions and corrections.